-A successful registration with the first message protected proceeds in the following steps:
+A successful authentication proceeds in the following steps:

-- The P-CSCF receives the first register message.
-If it is protected, it should be integrity-protect using SA_in_cur or SA_in_val. - The P-CSCF forwards the message containing the challenge to the UE.
-This shall be integrity-protected using SA_out_cur, if the initial message was protected. - The P-CSCF then creates the new SAs, SA in reg and SA out reg, which are derived according to section 7.2.
-The expiry time of the registration SAs should be set to allow just enough time to complete the registration procedure.
+- The P-CSCF receives the SM1 message.
+If it is protected, it should be integrity-protect using SA_in_cur or SA_in_val. - The P-CSCF forwards the message containing the challenge (SM6) to the UE.
+This shall be integrity-protected using SA_out_cur, if SM1 was protected.